Colubridae: Classification

-In the past, the Colubridae were not a natural group, as many were more closely related to other groups, such as elapids, than to each other.
-This family was historically used as a "wastebasket taxon" for snakes that do not fit elsewhere.
-Until recently, colubrids were basically colubroids that were not elapids, viperids, or Atractaspis.
+In the past, the Colubridae was not a natural group, as many species assigned to it were more closely related to other groups, such as elapids, than to each other.
+This family was historically used as a "wastebasket taxon" for snakes that did not fit elsewhere.
+That is, until recently, colubrids were basically all the colubroids that were not elapids, viperids, or Atractaspis.

 However, recent research in molecular phylogenetics has stabilized the classification of historically "colubrid" snakes and the family as currently defined is a monophyletic clade, although additional research will be necessary to sort out all the relationships within this group.
 As of May 2018, eight subfamilies are recognized.